Medusis/rrrr-docker/README.md

 The output of the last command is a file named `timetable.dat` that is used by rrrr to run queries.

-Then you can run `./testerrrr --from-idx=1 --to-idx=2 -v -a -D 2014-01-01T00:00:00 -T timetable.dat`.
+Then you can run

+    ./testerrrr --from-idx=1 --to-idx=2 -v -a -D 2014-01-01T00:00:00 -T timetable.dat

 If you get a trip out of that command it means the thing's working!